 - Get yourself a pair of good binoculars or a beginner’s telescope.
 There are plenty of good inexpensive options (and also make great gifts).

 - Read up on the subject.
 Follow websites, watch videos and read books.
 The results of investing in learning can far outweigh that of investing in equipment.

 Once you have gone through these steps then you might want to think about getting yourself a more advanced telescope.
 Look out for a full guide on that in the future!

-Please let us know if you have any feedback on this article by contacting us or leave a comment below.
+Please let us know if you have any feedback on this article by leaving a comment below.